 In another variation of the original experiment, Asch broke up the unanimity (total agreement) of the group by introducing a dissenting confederate.

-Asch (1956) found that even the presence of just one confederate that goes against the majority choice can reduce conformity as much as 80%.
+Asch (1956) found that even the presence of just one confederate that goes against the majority choice can reduce conformity by as much as 80%.

 For example, in the original experiment, 32% of participants conformed on the critical trials, whereas when one confederate gave the correct answer on all the critical trials conformity dropped to 5%.